gcordova19/MCV_CNN_framework/README.md

 # Code structure and explanation

-The code structured such that main components are in four directories:config, dataloader, models, tasks and they are all called from the main.py
+The code structured such that main components are in four directories:`config/`, `dataloader/`, `models/`, `tasks/` and they are all called from the **main.py**

-main.py read the config file that has been specified when you run the code using using Configuration() that is defined in config/ and based on it’s arguments it will do the following:
+**main.py** read the config file that has been specified when you run the code using using Configuration() that is defined in   `config/` and based on it’s arguments it will do the following:
-1- load the model using Model_builder() defined in models/
+1- load the model using Model_builder() defined in `models/ `
-2- select the experiment (detection, classification, ...) that should be defined in tasks/
+2- select the experiment (detection, classification, ...) that should be defined in `tasks/`
-3- load the dataset using Dataloader_Builder defined in dataloader/ and depending on the task it will be loaded differently.
+3- load the dataset using Dataloader_Builder defined in `dataloader/` and depending on the task it will be loaded differently.
 For each dataset we need to have 6 files in specific format and their paths defined in the  configuration file
 4- run training ⇒  validation ⇒ testing ⇒ prediction (doesn’t need ground truth)

-Other directories like metrics/ and utils/ provides implementations of evaluation metrics and some utitly functions to the basic modules
+Other directories like `metrics/` and `utils/` provides implementations of evaluation metrics and some utility functions to the basic modules